-One of the defining characteristics of a project is that they last for a fixed period of time.
-That could be anything from a few weeks to several years, and in some cases for large-scale construction projects or public works, decades.
+One of the defining characteristics of a project is that it lasts for a fixed period of time.
+That could be anything from a few weeks to several years, and in some cases, for large-scale construction projects or public works, decades.

 To track progress along the way and ensure the key deliverables are being achieved according to the timeline, project managers use milestones.

-The definition of a project milestone is a task with a duration of zero which signifies achievement in the project.
-They are used as a way showing forward movement and progress and show people what is going on, even if they don’t have detailed knowledge of the tasks involved to get there.
+A project milestone is a task with a duration of zero which signifies achievement in the project.
+They are used as a way to show forward movement and progress and show people what is going on, even if they don’t have detailed knowledge of the tasks involved to get there.
 In that respect, they are very useful for stakeholder communication and setting expectations.

 Milestones in project management are used to mark:

 - The start of significant phases of work